How to Use Rubber Stamps For Card Making

 If you’re the DIYer type, I recommend this tutorial on carving your own designs.
 Craft stores would be the obvious next best bet, there are the kind made of foam (I had a few of these way back when), the most commonly seen wood block mounted rubber stamp, which are very popular and have been around a long time.

-These blocks below have built-in grids which will really help you to make precise placements which is a must for card making .
+These block sets below I have picked out all have built-in grids which will really help you to make precise placements which is a must for card making .

 Use Rubber Stamps to Create Texture in the Background